vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 This report by Flexera provides yearly insight into what organizations operating in the cloud are solving for in their organizations.
 For the eighth year in a row “optimizing existing use of cloud”  is the top initiative(Flexera).
 There is also data surrounding top metrics for how companies track how well they are doing through measuring cloud cost efficiency (Flexera).

 Gartner Forecasts Worldwide Public Cloud End-User Spending to Total $723 Billion in 2025 The number of spend in the billions says enough about why we should care.
-I want to utilize this data provided in this article to further emphasize why FinOps practices should be a part of overall IT organization strategy
+I want to utilize this data provided in this article to further emphasize why FinOps practices should be a part of overall IT organization strategy.
+With this knowledge from Gartner, most organizations which we work for will in some capacity operate with cloud.

 FinOps Foundation Job Board
-I want to trace weekly data up until the submission of the program. showcasing job postings globally that show the importance of FinOps both domestically in the U.S. and on the global stage.
-I would like to create some type of visualization with this data showing how FinOps is a global network and a problem many organizations are seeking to solve.
+I want to trace weekly data up until the submission of the project to showcase job postings globally proving the importance of FinOps both domestically in the U.S. and on the global stage.
+I would like to create some type of visualization with this data showing how FinOps is a global solution many organizations are seeking to adopt in cost optimization strategies.

-> A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
-Using a datasource that is already publicly accessible is highly encouraged.
-If you anticipate using a data source other than something that would be publicly available please talk to me first.

 | Name | URL | Description |
 |------|-----|-------------|